+ free ebook

-In response, Marx offers a vision for a more collective way of organizing transportation systems that considers the needs of poor, marginalized, and vulnerable people.
-The book argues that rethinking mobility can be the first step in a broader reimagining of how we design and live in our future cities.
-We must create streets that allow for social interaction and conviviality.
-We need reasons to get out of our cars and to use public means of transit determined by community needs rather than algorithmic control.
-Such decisions should be guided by the search for quality of life rather than for profit.
+In response, Paris Marx offers a vision for a more collective way of organizing transportation systems which considers the needs of poor, marginalized, and vulnerable peoples.
+The book also argues that rethinking mobility can be the first step in a broader reimagining of how we organize our social, economic, and political systems to serve the many, not the few.